romanman/openchain.info/README.md

 The Mission
 ============

-Open source block explorer that allows everybody who encode any data into a blockchain to describe it linked to a raw chain data.
+The mission of the project is to develop an open source block explorer that allows everybody who encode any data into a blockchain to describe it linked to a raw chain data.